Kernix13/beginner-git-commands/README.md

 Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
 That is to make sure all is well.

-But to just use git push in the future you have to set something called an upstream, meaning where you want to push it to by defaullt.
+But to just use git push in the future you have to set something called an upstream, meaning where you want to push it to by default.
 That is why you use `-u` (see also below and Commands after initial push).

 But these are the commands GitHub shows you when you create an empty repo: